 Auto Insurance Requirements in Virginia

-Virginia drivers are required to purchase a minimum amount of auto insurance coverage for all registered vehicles.
-You can legally drive without insurance in Virginia, but you have to pay an uninsured motor vehicle fee to avoid a penalty.
+Virginia drivers must purchase a minimum amount of auto insurance coverage for all registered vehicles.

 Virginia auto insurance requirements